resource-watch/slate/source/includes/api/_layer.md

 RW API contextual layers can be associated with either a user or a team.
 This section details the information you need to provide to create a contextual layer associated with a user.
 This endpoint is available to all registered API users.

 You can create a contextual layer by calling a POST request, passing the relevant data as body fields.
-The supported body fields are defined on the [contextual layer reference](#contextual-layer-reference) section, but the required fields you must provide are `name` and `url`.
+The supported body fields are defined in the [contextual layer reference](#contextual-layer-reference) section, but the required fields you must provide are `name` and `url`.

 #### Errors for creating a contextual layer for a user